 At St. Kentigern’s, we promote the holistic development of each child and provide the best education within a supportive, Catholic environment.
 We nurture each person in our school community to allow them to grow socially and emotionally, secure in the knowledge that they are loved by God and respected by all who share our school life.
 We strive to ensure that each child attains the highest academic achievement.
 We do not limit the attainment or aspirations regardless of home circumstances, academic or medical needs.
 Opportunities are offered to our children to understand our faith, worship in the Catholic tradition, and discover and develop a personal faith that respects people of other faiths and none.
 Tolerance and respect are the keystones of school life and are reflected in a curriculum influenced by the multi-cultural nature of our school community.
-Children at St. Kentigern's are provided with rich experiences through a stimulating, creative and varied curriculum.
+Children at St. Kentigern's are provided with rich experiences through a stimulating, creative, and varied curriculum.
 We have a high focus on developing children’s spiritual, moral, social, emotional, and cultural understanding.
+The school promotes the UN Convention on the Rights of the Child (UNCRC) which is embedded throughout our curriculum.
 Children at St. Kentigern’s are taught to be stewards of creation.
 Bishop John’s words echo our ethos.
 “We are all part of one rich tapestry and we are responsible for it.
 We are stewards of God’s gift to us, our planet Earth, and everything that belongs to that planet.”

 We take a holistic approach, building self-esteem, resilience, and independence.
 Children will develop transferable skills to enable them to become aspirational, articulate, and confident individuals, knowing their worth within society.
 Our children leave us with the knowledge and skills to take their place in the modern world with an enthusiasm for learning.